-In the prior year, an allowance for impairment of \$41,000 was recognised in profit or loss by the Group subsequent to a debt recovery assessment performed on other debtors as at the end of the reporting period.
+For the financial year ended 30 September 2013, an allowance for impairment of \$27,000 (2012: Nil) was recognised in profit or loss by the Group subsequent to a debt recovery assessment performed on other debtors at the end of the reporting period.

-Other debtors that are individually determined to be impaired at the end of the reporting period relate to another debtor that is in significant financial difficulties.
-This debtor is not secured by any collateral or credit enhancements.
+Other debtors that are individually determined to be impaired at the end of the reporting period relate to debtors that are in significant financial difficulties.
+These debtors are not secured by any collateral or credit enhancements.